JaredReando/track_suggester/README.md

 * Clone this project to your local drive: https://github.com/JaredReando/track_suggester.git
 * Open the index.html file in the browser of your choice.
 * To make changes of your own to this project, open the downloaded directory files into a developer text-editing program.
-I use _[Atom](https://atom.io/)._
+I use _[Atom](https://atom.io/)._ (It's free!)

 _{Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 How should I set up my databases?
 Is there other code this app depends on?}_